 This workshop is a 'skills' course without formal qualifications or assessments and is suitable for anyone with a good level of existing technical and creative photography skill, who is looking to expand their learning.
 The course aims to provide an introduction to portrait lighting skills to enable learners to continue their learning independently in their own practice.

-Lighting stands, modifiers and accessories are provided but learners will have their own camera.
+Lighting stands, modifiers and accessories are provided but learners will have to bring their own camera.

 There are no formal qualifications for enrolment but a good level of technical photography knowledge and skill is essential for learners to benefit from this workshop.
 It is assumed that learners will have their own cameras and would be able to access some lighting options at home or in the workplace.